This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Pain medicine: You may be given a prescription medicine to decrease severe pain if other pain medicines do not work.
-Take the medicine as directed.
-Do not wait until the pain is severe before you take your medicine.
+- Pain medicine may be given if other pain medicines do not work.
+Do not wait until the pain is severe before you ask for more medicine.

-- Sedative: This medicine is given to help you stay calm and relaxed.
+- Sedatives help you stay calm and relaxed.

-- Chest tube: A chest tube may be placed to remove air, blood, or fluid from around your collapsed lung.
-This allows your lung to fill up with air when you breathe, and helps your heart beat normally.
+- A chest tube may be placed to remove air, blood, or fluid from around your collapsed lung.
+This allows your lung to fill with air when you breathe, and helps your heart beat normally.
 The chest tube is attached to a container to remove air and collect any blood or fluid.

-- Pleurodesis: Caregivers use chemicals, such as iodine or talc powder, to irritate the walls of your pleural space.
-This causes the walls of your pleural space to close together so air can no longer be trapped there.
+- Pleurodesis is a procedure used to irritate the walls of your pleural space.
+This causes the walls to close so air can no longer be trapped.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+© Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.